About Pelican Design & Development

 • Please, could you review my code?
 Code reviews are better when they are pair-reviewed.
 CodeReview.SE is a good place for that.
 If you absolutely want a review from me, post your question there, and send me a link.

 • Please, help me with my programming/design/architecture problem.
 I'm reluctant at giving such help, since my answer won't pass through pair review.
-StackOverflow and Programmers.SE are better places for that.
+StackOverflow and SE.SE are better places for that.
 Actually, you can get the best of both worlds: post a question on one of those sites, and then send me a link to your question, asking for an answer.

 • I want to use your product/package/diagram/article.
 Most content I publish is under MIT or CreativeCommons licenses, which are very permissive.
 Usually, the license is mentioned.
 If not, feel free to ask me for the details.
 If you need specific modifications, I may do the ones which don't take a lot of time and seem interesting to me.
 However, I won't be able to work for you, since I'm not freelancing any longer.